Aaron Dingle: 2014–present

 A few weeks later, Aaron is released and shares an emotional reunion with Robert outside the prison gates.
 They arrive back at the village where Faith has organised a coming home party.
 Aaron is soon overwhelmed by it all and after speaking briefly with Rebecca, he rushes outside where he has a panic attack.
 Robert tries to comfort him but Aaron suddenly turns around and punches him in the face.
-Horrified by his actions, he quickly apologises before breaking down and admits to Robert what he went through in prison, including being beaten and locked in Gordon's cell.
-Robert gently assures his Aaron he'll get through this and promises to get him help for his problems.
+Horrified by his actions, he quickly apologizes before breaking down and admits to Robert what he went through in prison, including being beaten and locked in Gordon's cell.
+Robert gently assures Aaron he'll get through this and promises to get him help for his problems.

 When Aaron stresses about not being able to support Liv, Robert takes him for a picnic in order to take his mind off things.
 They have a great time together and Robert tells Aaron he's proud of him.
 On their way back to the village they are shocked to overhear Rebecca is pregnant.
 The next day, Aaron attends his first counselling session and with Robert's encouragement finds himself finally able to open up about his problems and admitting that he wants to change.
 Robert suggests to Aaron that they visit Chas and Liv for a few weeks and after getting the all clear from his probation officer, they leave the village.

 After Robert and Aaron return from their break and move into the Mill, Robert breaks down and confesses that he slept with Rebecca, she got pregnant as a result and he told her to have an abortion.
 Devastated, Aaron orders Robert to leave and nearly self-harms before seeing his counselor.
 He tells Robert that he wants to forgive him and move on and Robert eagerly agrees.
 They are upset to learn the next day that Rebecca is still pregnant.
 Though Aaron feels that the baby will always be a reminder of Robert's infidelity and Rebecca tries convincing him to leave Robert, Aaron decides to stand with Robert and convinces him to take an active role in the baby's life.

 Despite his best efforts, Aaron is unable to cope with Rebecca's pregnancy.
 He self-harms and attempts to buy drugs off of his ex-cellmate, leading to an encounter with Jason.
 He confesses to Robert that he hates the baby.
 Robert suggests that he and Aaron leave the village for good but Aaron breaks up with him, realizing that he's become paranoid and needy around Robert, and chooses to focus on his mental and emotional health.
 He leaves the village to visit Chas and Liv for a short time.
 Robert tries to reconcile with him upon his return but Aaron is adamant that they stay split up.
 Zak begins training him in boxing and after a run-in with Jason, stands up to him.